This year Alyssa and I came up with a big goal for our blog: reach $2,000/month of passive income from this blog.

 I could have more affiliate relationships, but I’ve wanted to make sure each one is valuable and relevant to my readers.
 Michelle talks about this in her course.
 She says the #1 mistake most affiliate marketers make is trying to throw affiliate links in everything on their blog.
 By doing so, they lose trust with their readers and feel slimy.

-6. Think of the blog like a business (even if it’s producing $0 dollars).
+6. Think of the blog as a business (even if it’s producing $0 dollars).

 Now that I’m arriving at takeaway #6, I realize I could extend this blog by an additional 20 takeaways (but I won’t for the sake of your eyeballs).